jonbenronron/jonbenronron.github.io/index.md

 ## News:

+### 9Mar2020:
+Lately I've been working on a small GUI (general user interface) for a simple pdf editor called Stapler.
+The editor is able to merge and split pdf files and creates new pdf files from them.
+The idea is to keep it as simple as possible and release it as an executable `.exe` and `.app` files.
+Maybe I'll even create an installer for it.
+Still it's heavily a work in progress.
+I'll try to make updates about it here.
+If you're interested of it go and give it a try.
+You need to install python to get it work.

 ### 28Feb2019:
 Just started with my homepage project.
 Nothing too interesting going on here but the project will live on.